puppeteer/puppeteer/docs/webdriver-bidi.md

 ## Automate with Chrome and Firefox

-supporting WebDriver BiDi whenever possible and currently has experimental support for automating Firefox and Chrome over WebDriver BiDi with Firefox support almost reaching feature parity with the previous CDP-based implementation.
+supporting WebDriver BiDi whenever possible and currently has experimental Puppeteer aims at support for automating Firefox and Chrome over WebDriver BiDi.
+Firefox support almost reaching feature parity with the previous CDP-based implementation.